jakeoung/BayesianUnrolling/README.md

 ## Testing

-We provide the pretrained model in `run/model_baseline.pth`.
+We provide the pretrained model in `demo/model_baseline.pth`.
 Our method works on both CPU and GPU and the provided code automatically detects if there is an available GPU.
 (For large histogram data, it might require the 14GB of GPU memory.
 If you don't have such GPU, you can still run on CPU, by setting the environment `export CUDA_VISIBLE_DEVICES=""`.)

 ### Synthetic data (Art and Reindeer scene in the middlebury dataset [3])

-We provide a synthetic data of Art scene in `run/Art_4.0_1.0` (with PPP=4 and SBR=1).
+We provide a synthetic data of Art scene in `demo/Art_4.0_1.0` (with PPP=4 and SBR=1).
 The additional testing data for Art and Reindeer scene can be downloaded [here](https://drive.google.com/file/d/1HtJxjWHd-53-Z6qDqmXaHbycP9QlFG6z/view?usp=sharing) with different levels of PPP and SBR.

 To test on such data, open the command and type:
 ```
-cd run
+cd demo
 python test_middlebury1024.py
 ```
-In this python file, we shift the system impulse response function (`run/irf/irf_middlebury1024.mat`) and use FFT to generate initial multiscale depths.
+In this python file, we shift the system impulse response function (`demo/irf/irf_middlebury1024.mat`) and use FFT to generate initial multiscale depths.
 These multiscale depths are used as an input of the proposed network.

 ### Real data

 To test the real data provided by [4] Lindell et al., download the data [here](https://www.computationalimaging.org/publications/single-photon-3d-imaging-with-deep-sensor-fusion/).
-You need to put mat data files on `run` folder such as `checkerboard.mat`.
-(We already included an approximated impulse response function in `run/irf/irf_real.mat`)
+You need to put mat data files on `demo` folder such as `checkerboard.mat`.
+(We already included an approximated impulse response function in `demo/irf/irf_real.mat`)

-Go to `run` folder and execute `python test_real.py`.
+Go to `demo` folder and execute `python test_real.py`.
 You need to change the scene name in the main function.
 The outputs will be saved in `$ROOT/result/` folder.

 ### Your own data

-I recommend you to check the ipython notebook `run/simple_example.ipynb`.
+I recommend you to check the ipython notebook `demo/simple_example.ipynb`.
 To test your own data, the basic procedure is:

 1. Prepare a histogram data of shape [height x width x timebins]
 2. Prepare an impulse response function and shift it to prepare for using FFT, using the function `shift_h`